Montgomery County Maryland free Christmas assistance.

 The main holiday programs are run from the pantry.
-There may be Thanksgiving/Christmas meals for the homeless and low income.
-Some clients are given small toys too.
+There may be free Thanksgiving/Christmas meals for the homeless and low income.

 Public School and Head Start counselors can enroll students.
 Parents that need to get a toy or clothing for their child, or even school supplies, should call their school and ask the counselor about the program.